DBL-DS/Doc/vissim/README.md

 ## Vissim 7 - COM.chm

-Developer can refer this document for the detail of Vissim 7's COM.
+Developers can refer this document for the detail of Vissim 7's COM.

+## com-examples/Basic Commands

+This folder contains examples of using COM Interface written with different programming languages.
+Developers can refer them to get a quick start.